 |5||How to Identify Non-Sig Figs?|

 Significant figs are the number of digits that are used to express a measured or calculated quantity.
 In simple words, with the ease of sig figs, you can show how precise a number is.
-According to experts, the sig fig counter of a number is the digits that are express with some degree of confidence.
+According to experts, the significant figures of a number is the digits that are express with some degree of confidence.
 After understanding and learning sig fig, you ought to know where to use sig figs properly.
-Additionally, adding significant figures calculator throughout your scientific career to get actual sig figs.
+Additionally, account simple significant figures calculator to calculate sig figs number.

 1. Remember that every digit that is not zero is significant